yonathanpy/ZeekLite/README.md

 ---

 ## summary

-zeeklite provides controlled network visibility through:

-capture → reduce → indicate → export

-no heavy processing layers
-no packet retention
-no exposed detection logic

-built for operators requiring lightweight, real-time awareness of network behavior without full-scale inspection systems
+ZeekLite

+Lightweight network telemetry tool for high-throughput monitoring with minimal overhead.

+Stream-based flow analysis and anomaly indication Passive observation only, no payload retention Integrates easily with defensive systems for real-time awareness